Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Conclusions and outlook

-We have experimentally demonstrated a resonance-based approach for wavelength-selective nonlinear wavefront shaping by introducing a spatially varying phase across a metasurface composed TFLN nanostructures.
+We have experimentally demonstrated a resonance-based approach for wavelength-selective nonlinear wavefront shaping by introducing a spatially varying phase across a metasurface composed of LN nanostructures.
 The metasurface features two regions with distinct meta-atom geometries, engineered to produce a distinct resonant phase behavior at the SHG wavelength range of our measurements.
-By analyzing the linear transmission spectra and extracting the phase response from each region, we identified a spectral window where the difference between phase shifts induced by each region approaches $\pi$---a condition that supports the formation of an HG\textsubscript{01}-like mode in the SHG field.
-Our nonlinear measurements confirmed the formation of the higher-order HG mode at the desired wavelength of 550 nm.
-Beyond generation structured nonlinear responses, our approach is applicable for other processes involving wavefront shaping, such as lensing, beam steering, and holography.
-Future studies could also utilize strong electro-optical properties of TFLN to realize electrically tunable operation.
-Overall, the approach demonstrated here could pave the path to realize efficient, tunable, and multifunctional nonlinear optical components for integrated and nanophotonics.
+By analyzing the linear transmission spectra and extracting the phase response from each region, we identified a spectral window where the difference between phase shifts induced by each region approaches $\pi$ --- a condition that supports the formation of an HG\textsubscript{01}-like mode in the SHG field.
+Our nonlinear measurements confirmed the formation of the higher-order HG mode near an SHG wavelength of 550~nm, while the pump beam remained unaffected.

+The approach demonstrated here is applicable beyond the specific case of HG\textsubscript{01} generation.
+Patterning the metasurface in a more complex manner --- for example, radially --- could give rise to LG modes carrying orbital angular momentum~\cite{Fashbender2018}, while other wavefront control functionalities such as lensing, beam steering, and polarization control are also within reach.
+In principle, the active device area could be scaled down to tens of micrometers using high-NA focusing conditions, since the Mie-type resonances are dominantly local in nature.
+However, the hybrid Mie--lattice character of the resonances requires a sufficient number of coherently illuminated unit cells to fully develop, providing a physical justification for using a large excitation beam in the present work.

+Extending this approach to nonlocal resonant modes such as quasi-bound states in the continuum (quasi-BICs) is conceptually appealing due to their higher Q-factors and stronger field enhancement~\cite{anthur2020,Ju2023}, which would provide sharper wavelength selectivity and potentially higher SHG efficiency.
+However, quasi-BICs require long-range periodicity, meaning a spatial boundary between two regions could disrupt the collective mode near the interface, and their high Q-factors make them inherently sensitive to fabrication imperfections.
+The broader Mie--lattice hybrid resonances demonstrated here therefore offer a more fabrication-tolerant alternative.

+The broad transparency window and strong bulk nonlinearity of LN could be leveraged to extend our method to other nonlinear processes across a wide wavelength range, such as difference-frequency and sum-frequency generation with wavelength-tunable lasers.
+Active wavelength tunability could further be achieved by exploiting the electro-optical properties of LN to spectrally shift the Mie-type resonances by applying a voltage across the metasurface.
+Combining this with collective resonances such as quasi-BICs, surface lattice resonances, or guided-mode resonances could further enhance tunability and wavelength selectivity.
+Overall, the approach demonstrated here provides a pathway toward efficient, tunable, and multifunctional nonlinear optical components for integrated photonics and nanophotonics.